Photo Essay | The Visual Treasures of Seldovia, Alaska

 Jody is drawn to Seldovia because her early childhood roots are in Homer on Kachemak Bay.
 She also spent much of her childhood in Juneau, which, like Seldovia, is part of the Pacific Northwest Coastal Rainforest.

-In her words, “craggy cliffs, sea stacks, aquamarine waters and mountains covered in lush forests of Sitka spruce and hemlock make me feel at home and inspire photographic creativity.”
+In her words, “craggy cliffs, sea stacks, aquamarine water and mountains, covered in lush forests of Sitka spruce and hemlock make me feel at home and inspire photographic creativity.”

 In addition to the beautiful landscapes and quaint historic architecture, there are opportunities to photograph a variety of aquatic wildlife around Seldovia.
 It’s not uncommon to find sea otters playing in the slough on a warm summer day.
 Jody has the patience and a keen creative eye for capturing the playful qualities of these adorable creatures.